A tree-based kernel for densities and its applications in clustering DNase-seq profiles: Clustering of TF footprints using DNase-seq data from ENCODE

-TF regulate gene expression in different cell types and conditions.
-They bind to specific regulatory sequence elements in genomic regions that are accessible.
-Thus, mapping accessible regions and TF binding sites is critical to understand gene regulation.
-Over the past decade, researchers have developped genomic assays to profile chromatin accessibility, such as DNase-seq and ATAC-seq.
-In the DNase sequencing (DNase-seq) data of our interest, a particular enzyme, DNase I, is used to cut DNA at accessible (open) chromatin regions that are not tightly bound by nucleosomes or other proteins.
-By aligning the sequencing reads from DNase-seq, one can identify regions with high read counts, known as DNase I hypersensitive sites (DHSs), which are often enriched for regulatory elements, including promoters, enhancers, and transcription factor binding sites (TFBS)\citep{encode2012integrated}.

-Within these DHSs, small regions protected from DNase I cleavage can be observed.
-These are known as \textit{footprints}.
-As shown in the heatmap (Figure \ref{fig:heatmap}), most of the candidate binding sites have some dips in the middle motif region and higher numbers in the flanking regions around the motif.
-They reflect sites where DNA-binding proteins, such as transcription factors, shield the DNA from cleavage.
-By analyzing the pattern of cut frequencies at base-pair resolution, researchers can infer the presence of TFBS.
-Coupled with known transcription factor motifs, DNase footprinting enables high-throughput localization of TF binding events, providing key insights into gene regulation and chromatin dynamics.

-We apply our proposed clustering method to DNase-seq data generated from the ENCODE project, known as the Encyclopedia of DNA Elements (ENCODE) Consortium \citep{encode2012integrated}.
-More specifically, we apply the clustering method for two key transcription factors, REST (RE1-silencing transcription factor) and NRF1 (Nuclear respiratory factor 1), in the K562 human erythroleukemia cell line.
+Recall Section~\ref{sec:intro}, identifying TF binding sites is critical to understanding gene regulation.
+We apply CorTree to DNase-seq data from the Encyclopedia of DNA Elements (ENCODE) Consortium \citep{encode2012integrated}, with two key TFs, REST (RE1-silencing transcription factor) and NRF1 (Nuclear respiratory factor 1), in the K562 human erythroleukemia cell line.
 NRF1 maintains cellular energy metabolism and mitochondrial function.
 REST is a repressor of neuronal gene expression in non-neuronal cells and modulates neurodevelopment.

-In addition to the DNase-seq count data, we also have external information to provide initial values and validate the clustering results.
-The Position Weight Matrix (PWM) is a simple metric widely used to represent the sequence motif of a TF.
-We use PWMs learned from earlier studies in the JASPAR database \citep{rauluseviciute2024jaspar} and scan the genomic DNA sequences for locations that show strong matches to the PWM (motif matches, or candidate binding sites).
-Higher PWM score suggests stronger DNA sequence preference for that TF.
-PWM scores represents the DNA sequence preference, yet TF binding is also highly influenced by the cellular chromatin environment.
-So earlier literature often uses PWM scores as a prior for TF binding.
-In our analysis, we use the PWM scores as an exclusion criterion in data preprocessing, and use the discretized PWM scores as the initial values for the clustering membership variable $Z$ for the REST data.